augustinh22/msc_markdown/source/03_AppliedExample.md

 ### Hardware

-The hardware used for this implementation is a Red Hat Enterprise Linux 7 virtual machine, with 16 virtual \acp{CPU} at 2.5\acs{GHz} clocking, 31\acs{GB} \ac{RAM} and 3\acs{TB} of generic, all-use storage.
+The hardware used for this implementation is a Red Hat Enterprise Linux 7 virtual machine (if you can call it hardware), with 16 virtual \acp{CPU} at 2.5\acs{GHz} clocking, 31\acs{GB} \ac{RAM} and 3\acs{TB} of generic, all-use storage.

 ### SIAM™

-This implementation incorporates multiple semantic semi-concept granularities generated by the Satellite Image Automatic Mapper™ (\acs{SIAM}™, release 88v7), thus enabling semantic queries [@baraldiSatelliteImageAutomatic2018].
+This implementation incorporates multiple semantic semi-concept granularities generated by the Satellite Image Automatic Mapper™ (\acs{SIAM}™, release 88v7) [@baraldiSatelliteImageAutomatic2018].
+This generic semantic enrichment enables semantic queries based on these multiple granularities (i.e. number of semi-concepts).
 Spectral-based image pre-classification, as implemented by \acs{SIAM}™, divides the feature space of a multi-spectral image into semantic semi-concepts using a knowledge-based approach, in contrast to data-driven approaches (e.g. supervised classification) [@baraldiAutomaticSpectralRuleBasedPreliminary2010; @baraldiSatelliteImageAutomatic2011; @baraldiSatelliteImageAutomatic2018].
-It could also be called colour naming, as the resulting semi-categories describe the spectral information a pixel can offer.
+It could also be called colour naming, because the resulting semi-categories describe the spectral information a pixel can offer.

-Assuming images are calibrated to a minimum of \ac{ToA} reflectance, semi-concepts generated by \acs{SIAM}™ are comparable and therefore transferable between multiple images and optical sensors without any additional user-defined parameterisation (i.e. fully automatic).
+Assuming scenes are calibrated to a minimum of \ac{ToA} reflectance, semi-concepts generated by \acs{SIAM}™ are comparable and therefore transferable between multiple images and optical sensors without any additional user-defined parameterisation (i.e. fully automatic).
 This is the only software used in the workflow that is closed-source.
 Refer to \autoref{sec:semantic_enrichment} for a bit more information.

 ### Open-Source Software